 The great-granddaddy of all these D&D Worms That Walk was the cifal, a rather forgettable colonial-insect monster from the 1E Fiend Folio. ("Cifal" is actually an acronym that stands for "Colonial Insect Formed Artificial Life".)
 Whom they just dumped into the recent version of Gamma World, along with all the other effed-up ''D&D'' monsters

-A rare Good-aligned version appears in, of all places, the Eldritch Abomination-filled Lords of Madness 3.5 sourcebook, with the silthilar—sentient swarms with just a touch of the Mad Scientist when they fuse into their solid form.
+A rare Good-aligned version appears in, of all places, the Eldritch Abomination-filled Lords of Madness 3.5 sourcebook, with the silthilar — sentient swarms with just a touch of the Mad Scientist when they fuse into their solid form.

 Yet another version from 3.5, in the Exemplars of Evil book (for designing villains) is the former archmage of the Tolstoff family who researched the deceased god the Worm That Walks, learned evil spells, acquired foul magic items, and made pacts with dark entities.
 Eventually the deity noticed him and "rewarded" him with its filthy blessing, an attack of ravenous worms and maggots that ate his physical body but which absorbed his soul.
 Sealed in a vault within the catacombs beneath the mansion by his horrified daughter, he then proceeds to whisper and corrupt his grandchildren into evil servants who will stop at nothing to free him from his tomb.
+(He would later appear as The Dragon in the scenario for Kyuss (see above) in Elder Evils.)

 Third-Party publisher Dreamscarred Press has released a sourcebook called "Phrenic Scourges", who embody this trope.
 They're a hive-mind of worms that will be happy to convert you into fawning slave, or the next generation of worms, or both!